Where it appears in the exam

 Before choosing the tense, ask yourself: does this verb describe a STATE or an ACTION?
 If it's a state → Simple, regardless of temporal signals.

-We are seriously ______ about relocating the office to a more central area of the city.
+We ______ seriously thinking about relocating the office to a more central area of the city.

 _____ thinking about

-'think about + concrete plan' = active consideration process → Continuous. 'think (that) + opinion' = state → Simple.
+'think about + concrete plan' = active process → Continuous (are thinking). 'think (that) + opinion' = state → Simple.

 The same word, opposite rules — Cambridge loves this ambiguity